×

 • accessing the Australian Red Cross’ resources on preparing for emergencies, including their RediPlan, factsheets for specific groups of people and activities to help individuals and businesses prepare for emergencies.

-It is important for practices to consider how they may be able to identify vulnerable groups throughout a natural disaster or emergency.
+It is important for practices to consider how they may be able to identify priority groups throughout a natural disaster or emergency.
 Correct coding of data such as Aboriginal and Torres Strait Islander status, age and mental health diagnoses will ensure these patients are easily searchable.
-Other factors such as homelessness or LGBTIQA+ status may be more difficult to record.
+Other factors such as homelessness or LGBTQIA+ status may be more difficult to record.

-Practices are also encouraged to consider how they may be able to check in on vulnerable populations during an emergency.
+Practices are also encouraged to consider how they may be able to check in on these populations during an emergency.

 Your practice may think about the following strategies when planning for emergencies: